Nitrogen, rain, and starting point estimates

 An example of the starting point estimate

-Jason Haines wrote a few days ago that “the rains have brought an increased growth rate despite applying almost no fertilizer in the last month."
+Jason Haines wrote at the end of summer in 2018 that “the rains have brought an increased growth rate despite applying almost no fertilizer in the last month.”

 I wondered how this model might make some estimates related to changes in soil moisture content.
 I got temperature data from the Pender Harbour GC location using the Dark Sky API.
 Then I estimated N mineralization using equations based on the Gilmour and Mauromoustakos model.

 With temperature data through yesterday, assuming the top 10 cm of soil has 1.6% organic matter and the soil water was maintained at 50% of field capacity, this is the expected mineralization: a total of 1.5 g N m-2.